 To address college and career readiness and postsecondary planning, students are required to plan their program of study to include courses that are connected by an endorsement area.
 Five endorsements are available:

 - Arts and Humanities - Science, Technology, Engineering and Mathematics (STEM)

 - Public Service

 - Business and Industry

 - Multidisciplinary

-An initial endorsement will be chosen in $8^{th}$ grade and confirmed in $9^{th}$ grade.
-For more information on endorsements, see the McKinney ISD Endorsement Guide.
+An initial endorsement will be chosen in 8th grade and confirmed in 9th grade.
+For additional information, see your counselor.